 “It has had an enormous effect on my life.
 When I was in school I wasn’t able to do exercises on the blackboard and I used to get detention because I couldn’t do some of my homework,” he says.

-Four years ago Mark decided to tackle dyscalculia by going back to education to get the support he always needed with maths.
-He is now a student at an adult learning centre in Loughlinstown and the experience has inspired him to become an advocate for people with dyscalculia.
+Four years ago, Mark decided to tackle dyscalculia by returning to education to get the support he always needed with maths.
+He is now a student at an adult learning centre in Loughlinstown, and the experience has inspired him to become an advocate for people with dyscalculia.